Nacroni/GSDEInstaller/README.md

 chmod +x ./gnustep_desktop-install.sh
 ```

 And all you have to do is to run it.
 It should automatically detect the distro of GNU/Linux you're running and execute the correct script.
 If it doesn't, then you can check the `./scripts/` directory and run the script manually.
+You will have to modify the script to change a "." to ".." for the dependency install listing if you want to install it manually.

 ## License